niftynei/droidtalks/drawables/drawables.md

     ...
 ````

-^ So built-in drawables you can create like this.
-You save it in a drawables folder
+^ So if I was creating a built-in drawables I may do something like this.
+I’d create an XML file in a drawables folder
-and then you can reference it in a view, set it as a background for a view, etc, like this.
+and then reference it in a view, set it as a background for a view, etc, like this.

 ---